-Well, I challenge you to go ahead and add a few to your basket because these little fruits are juicy, delicious and they’re very good for you too!
+Well, I challenge you to go ahead and add a few to your basket because these little fruits are juicy and delicious, and they’re very good for you too!

 While they resemble tomatoes, persimmons aren’t really anything like a tomato in taste.
 Actually, they’re closer to an apple than anything else.